 About me

-Before that, I obtained my bachelor's degree in Mechanical Engineering at Southeast University, Nanjing, China.
+Before that, I obtained my master's degree in Robotics, Cognition, Intelligence at Technical University of Munich (TUM) and my bachelor's degree in Mechanical Engineering at Southeast University, Nanjing, China.

 Research Interests